thedevfiles/thedevfiles/source/_posts/2014-08-15-simplifying-database-interactions-with-doctrine-dbal.markdown

 PDO introduces a number of convenient features beyond the mysql extension such as transactions, prepared statements, and more fetching options.
 However there are still a few things that are a bit painful.

-This article will introduce [Doctrine DBAL](http://www.doctrine-project.org/projects/dbal.html) to help aliviate some of these pain points.
+This article will introduce [Doctrine DBAL](http://www.doctrine-project.org/projects/dbal.html) to help alleviate some of these pain points.

-<abbr title="Doctrine database abstraction & access layer">Doctrine DBAL</abbr> is a wrapper around [PDO](http://php.net/manual/en/book.pdo.php).
+<abbr title="Doctrine database abstraction &amp; access layer">Doctrine DBAL</abbr> is a wrapper around [PDO](http://php.net/manual/en/book.pdo.php).
 It adds a few conveniences beyond straight PDO as well as a query builder.

 <!--more-->